sanderlukas/py-task/README.md

 ## Running the script

-* Provide your URLs and regular expressions for the url respectively (can be found in urls.json)
+* Provide your URLs and regular expressions for the url respectively (example can be found in urls.json)
   	* Format: key "urls" has a list of objects.
 You can put one regular expression in the "regex" list or multiple
    ```
    {